 Further information can be found here, or by contacting the Shire administration office on 9890 0900.
 Nominations should be submitted to the Shire by the due date, if applicable.

-Records Officer's

-Synergy Record # Signature
+Synergy Record # Records Officer's Signature

 File Location

-Executive Manager

-Council resolution Signature
+Council resolution Executive Manager Signature